 Arthur Levinson

 Arthur Levinson is an American businessman who serves as Chairman of the Board of Directors for Apple Inc. He has served on their board since 2000, making him one of the longest-serving directors at Apple.
-His net worth is estimated to be around $1.2 billion, and he owns about 0.029% of Apple stock, according to MarketScreener.
-Additionally, he also holds various options, which would increase his stake if exercised fully.
+His net worth is estimated to be around $1.4 billion, and he owns about 0.03% of Apple stock, according to MarketScreener.
+He also holds various options, which would increase his ownership stake if exercised fully.

 Tim Cook

-Tim Cook (Timothy Donald Cook) is currently the CEO of Apple and was appointed to that position back in 2011 when Steve Jobs passed away.
-He owns about 0.021% of Apple’s shares, with a net worth of $1.8 billion.
-He reportedly received these stocks through various grants offered by the company throughout his tenure as CEO and executive vice president for worldwide sales and operations prior to becoming CEO.
+Tim Cook (Timothy Donald Cook) is the CEO of Apple and was appointed to that position in 2011 when Steve Jobs passed away.
+He owns about 0.02% of Apple’s shares, with a net worth of $2.3 billion.
+He reportedly received these stocks through various grants offered by the company throughout his tenure as CEO and executive vice president for worldwide sales and operations before becoming CEO.

 Al Gore